Toggle: English / Spanish

 Treatment options include:

-A few studies have been done on medications for treating pathological gambling.
+A few studies have been done on medicines for treating compulsive gambling.
 Early results suggest that antidepressants and opioid antagonists (naltrexone) may help treat the symptoms of pathological gambling.
-However, it is not yet clear which people will respond to medications.
+However, it is not yet clear which people will respond to medicines.